Skip to main content

 Yes, marijuana is authorized for medical purposes in Mississippi.

-Mississippi does not yet have a recreational cannabis program in place, but it does have one for medical use.
+Mississippi does not have a recreational cannabis program in place.

 The Mississippi State Department of Health is in charge of overseeing the state's medicinal cannabis program, which was founded in 2020 (MSDH).